CSC3060 Introduction to Computer Systems

 - type 12 bits immediate.
 Shift instructions are I-type but repurpose the immediate field as a 5-bit shift amount for RV32I (6-bit for RV64I).

-inst[30]distinguishes arithmetic from logical right shift, whileinst[31:26]are fixed to zero exceptinst[30](Range: ). - type The 12‑bit immediate is split into high 7 bits (immediate) and low 5 bits (immed). (maintain regularity)
+inst[30]distinguishes arithmetic from logical right shift, whileinst[31:26]are fixed to zero exceptinst[30](Range: ).
+The immediate in the branch instruction is an offset relative to PC. - type The 12‑bit immediate is split into high 7 bits (immediate) and low 5 bits (immed) (maintain regularity).
+The immediate in the store instruction is an offset relative to

 -